Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on auto insurance consists of being a good driver, having a good credit history, paying for small claims out-of-pocket, and deciding if full coverage is necessary.
-Invest the time to shop around every time your policy renews by quoting rates from direct car insurance companies like GEICO, Progressive, and Esurance, and also from several local insurance agents.
+Finding better rates on car insurance takes being a low-risk driver, having a good credit history, being claim-free, and bundling your home and auto policies.
+Invest the time to shop around every couple of years by quoting rates from direct companies, and also from local independent and exclusive agents.

-The following list is a brief summary of the information illustrated above.
+The items below are a summary of the material that was illustrated above.

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.